256hax/sign-in-with-solana-api-server/README.md

 # Sign in with Solana API Server
-Express x JWT x Solana for sign in API server.
+Express x JWT x Solana for sign in API server minimal example.
+For experiment purpose only.

 ## Tech
 - Express.js(API Mode)